Subgroup Fairness in Two-Sided Markets: Supporting information

-Let us denote the batched input described in Section \ref{sec:NumericIllustrations} in the main body of the paper with $\mathcal{O}_t$.
-Since batch $\mathcal{O}_t$ contains only 5 jobs, there might be concerns about whether it can capture the behaviour of the whole dataset of NYC Taxi.
-We call it a trial if the same subset of trip distances in NYC Taxi dataset is used in all implementations.
-For each trial, a new subset of trip distances is randomly chosen from the whole dataset.
+Since each batch contains 10 jobs and 20 workers, there might be concerns about whether the batch of jobs can capture the behaviour of the whole dataset of NYC Taxi.
+We call it a trial if the same batch is used in all implementations.
+For each trial, a new batch is randomly chosen from the whole dataset.

-We re-do the same experiments in Figure~\ref{fig:trade-off} for 4 trials.
-Figure~\ref{fig:trade-off-5} presents the trade-off plots of 4 other trials.
-Each dot represents one experiment of the implementation of augmented-Lagrangian formulation in Figure~\ref{pro:QP_t-Lagrange} in \texttt{tssos}.
+We repeat the same experiments in Fig 2 for k-fold cross validation, which is usually performed with k = 5 or k = 10 \cite{kuhn2013applied,james2013introduction}.
+Firstly, we consider $k=5$, such that we need to implement five fold.
+Fig 2 displays the result of Fold 1.
+Fig~\ref{S1_Fig} presents the trade-off plots of the four other folds (i.e., Fold 2-5).
+Each dot represents one implementation of augmented-Lagrangian formulation (10) in \texttt{tssos}.
 Red dots denote the experiment of ``Sühr et al. 2019 (L)''.
 Our method Intra~5 + Inter~3 (L) is denoted by green dots.
 The position of each dot represents the value of Intra-fairness and Inter-fairness from the experiment results.
 The Pareto front is shown by a black curve.
-Note that across Figure~\ref{fig:trade-off} and \ref{fig:trade-off-5}, each sub-plot in the $3\times 3$ trade-off plot (a trial) uses the same x-axis and y-axis limits as the same sub-plot of other trials.
-The procedure is in algorithm~\ref{alg::CrossValidation5}.
+The procedure is in Algorithm~\ref{alg::CrossValidation5}.
+Further, we implement another 10-fold cross validation (i.e., $k=10$) following the same algorithm.
+The results of 10 new folds are presented in Fig~\ref{S3_Fig}.

-Additionally, we implemented the formulation Intra~5 + Inter~3 (L) ( $\gamma^{(1)}=\gamma^{(2)}=0.5$) for 100 trials, with one run in each trial.
-In Figure~\ref{fig:cross}, we give the distributions of Intra~2 and Inter~2 trade-off from the 100 trials.
-Each blue dot represents the values of Intra~2 and Inter~2 of one trial.
-The histograms on the top and on the left side show the distribution of Intra~2 and Inter~2 of 100 trials.
+Furthermore, we implemented the formulation Intra~5 + Inter~3 (L) ($\gamma^{(1)}=\gamma^{(2)}=0.5$) for 100 trials with one run in each trial.
+In Fig~\ref{S2_Fig}, we give the distributions of Intra-fairness and Inter-fairness trade-off from the 100 trials.
+Explicitly, each green dot represents the measures of Intra-fairness and Inter-fairness of one trial.
+The histograms on the top and on the left side show the distribution of measures of Intra-fairness and Inter-fairness across the 100 trials.
+Fig 3 is a subfigure in Fig~\ref{S2_Fig}.
 See Algorithm~\ref{alg::CrossValidation100}.

 {\textbf{Input:}} {\textbf{Output:}}